ionrock/procs/README.md

 ```

 Also, environment variables will be expanded automatically using the
 `os.Expand` semantics and the provided environment.

-If no environment
-is provided, the parent process environment is used.
+Note that **if no environment is provided, the parent process
+environment is used**.
+It is recommended to be explicit with your
+environment variables as they can be used in replacements within the
+commands.
+Again, you can predefine the `exec.Cmd` to avoid this
+replacement.

 There is also a `Env` function that can help to merge an existing
 environment with the parent environment to allow overriding parent